paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-029-coast-guard-family-support-child-care-and-housing.md

 <a id="section-2923"></a>
 ## § 2923.
 Child development center standards and inspections
-**(a) Standards.—** The Commandant shall require each Coast Guard child development center to meet standards that the Commandant considers appropriate to ensure the health, safety, and welfare of the children and employees at the center.
+**(a) Standards.—** The Commandant shall require each Coast Guard child development center to meet standards of operation—

+(1) that the Commandant considers appropriate to ensure the health, safety, and welfare of the children and employees at the center; and

+(2) necessary for accreditation by an appropriate national early childhood programs accrediting entity.

 **(b) Inspections.—**